Cynthia Rylant

-Cynthia Rylant (née Smith; June 6, 1954) is an American author and librarian.
+Cynthia Rylant (née Smith; born June 6, 1954) is an American author and librarian.
 She has written more than 100 children's books including works of fiction (picture books, short stories and novels), nonfiction, and poetry.
 Several of her books have won awards including her novel Missing May, which won the 1993 Newbery Medal, and A Fine White Dust, which was a 1987 Newbery Honor book.
 Two of her books are Caldecott Honor Books.

 Early life

 Rylant was born in Hopewell, West Virginia, the daughter of a U.S. Army veteran, John Tune Smith, and Leatrel Smith née Rylant.
 She uses her mother's maiden name as part of her pen name.
 She spent her first four years in Illinois.
 Her parents separated when she was four years old, and she was sent to live with her mother's parents in Cool Ridge, West Virginia, while her mother attended nursing school and was able to visit her only a few times a year.
 Growing up in the Appalachian region of the U.S. during the 1960s, Rylant lived in a very depressed economic environment.
 Her grandparents, extended family and kind local townspeople provided a nurturing, safe environment, while the little girl "waited... until someone could return for me", but they were very poor and lived a rustic life, with no electricity, running water or automobiles.
 As a result, she never saw children's books as a child, reading mainly comic books and enjoying the outdoors.

 Four years later, Cynthia Rylant moved back with her mother, who had left for nearby Beaver, West Virginia.
 There had been no libraries or bookstores in Cool Ridge, and there were none in Beaver.
 She never saw her father again, and he died when she was thirteen years old in 1967.
 She later wrote, "I did not have a chance to know him or to say goodbye to him, and that is all the loss I needed to become a writer."
 When she was nine years old, she fell in love with Paul McCartney and the Beatles.
 However, her West Virginia childhood was the major influence on her works, and many of them deal with life in the Appalachian region.
 As a teenager, she became enchanted with Robert F. Kennedy, whom she met during his presidential campaign.
 She was deeply affected by his assassination.
 Also important to her emotional development was her relationship with a boy from school.